-It appears that the ability of plants to offset the greenhouse effect has been overestimated.
-On the contrary, research suggests that changes in atmospheric conditions have a more harmful effect on plants than hitherto believed.
-Research at McGill University shows that an increasing rate of CO2 decreases algae growth.
-Led by biologist Graham Bell, the research is based on the response of algae to high concentrations of carbon dioxide.
-The results show that algae may not adapt to conditions of high levels of CO2.
+It seems that the capacity of plants to counteract the greenhouse effect has been overestimated.
+On the contrary, research suggests that changes in atmospheric conditions have a more detrimental effect on plants than previously thought.
+Research at McGill University shows that increasing CO2 levels decrease algae growth.
+Conducted by biologist Graham Bell, the research is based on the response of algae to high concentrations of carbon dioxide.
+The results show that algae may not adapt to conditions of high CO2 levels.

-According to Bell, this find applies to other plant species.
-This refutes the presumption that plants can use the surplus of CO2 from the environment.
-By the next century, we are likely to see significant changes in all plants (including agricultural species) as oil use increases and CO2 levels become higher and higher.
+According to Bell, this finding applies to other plant species.
+This rebuts the presumption that plants can use excess CO2 from the environment.
+By the next century we are likely to see dramatic changes in all plants (including agricultural species) as the use of oil increases and generates higher and higher CO2 levels.